hollenstein/msreport/README.rst

-MsReport provides an interface to the R package LIMMA for differential expression analysis, which requires a local installation of R (R version 3.4+) and to system environment variable "R_HOME" to be set to the R home directory.
-The R home directory can be obtained from within R by using the commmand below, and might look similar to "C:\Program Files\R\R-4.2.1" on windows.
+MsReport provides an interface to the R package LIMMA for differential expression analysis, which requires a local installation of R (R version 3.4+) and the system environment variable "R_HOME" to be set to the R home directory.
+It might be necessary to restart the computer after adding the "R_HOME" variable.
+The R home directory can also be found from within R by using the commmand below, and might look similar to "C:\Program Files\R\R-4.2.1" on windows.

 ``normalizePath(R.home("home"))``